 Pomelo – Oriental Parade above Beach Babylon.
 Quality pan-Asian dishes by sister chefs with a long Wellington background.
-Spectacular views over the harbour and really excellent food.
+Spectacular views over the harbour and excellent food.
 Dinner Tuesday to Sunday.

 Zibibbo – lower Taranaki Street.
 Michelin starred Adam Newell partnered with up-and-comer Glen Taylor, still a little Mediterranean leaning but with classy NZ contemporary food appearing.
-Tapas, to pizza to a’a’carte and a full separate vegetarian menu.
+Tapas, to pizza to a’a’carte and a separate vegetarian menu.
 Lunch Wednesday to Fridays, dinner Monday to Saturday.

 Fratelli – Blair Street.
 Two brothers from one of the large Newtown Italian families.
 All pasta and pizza bases handmade daily with the best ingredients.
 An example of the heart of the Allen/Blair Street area.

 Havana Bar – Wigan Street.
 In the former coffee roastery half of the Havana building.
 Fabulous nooks and crannies, tasty sharing plates, and excellent staff.
 Like visiting friends.
 Monday to Friday 1130am to late, Saturday 3pm to late.